umdigital/michigan-framework/README.md

 ### Menus
-Menus can be disabled by setting the value to an empty string `top-menu = ''`
+Menus can be disabled by setting the value to an empty string `header-menu = ''`

 ### Admin Menu